Blow-up and sharp lifespan estimates to the weakly coupled system of structurally damped wave equations with critical nonlinearities: Blow-up in finite time

-The case $\sigma=0$ was proved by Dao-Reissig in \cite{AnhRei2021}, where they used a kind of test function introduced in \cite{Ikeda2019}.
-Our approach is based on their paper, however, these test functions seem to be unable to treat our case when $\sigma>0$.
-It is because there is quite different from their case to our case since we consider a weakly coupled system with nonlocal operator - the fractional Laplacian.
-For this reason, we introduce a new kind of test functions allow us to overcome this difficulty.
+\begin{remark} {\rm If we take $\sigma=0$, then we obtain the same results for the global (in time) existence of small data Sobolev solutions as Theorem 1.1 proved by Dao-Reissig in \cite{AnhRei2021}.
+Also, in this situation if $\mu_1\equiv\mu_2$ and $u=v$, then $p^*=q^*=1+2/(n-2\sigma)$ and our weakly coupled system can be considered as an equation.
+In this case, Theorem \ref{thr2.1} above recovers Theorem 3 in \cite{EbeGirRei2020}. } \end{remark} \begin{remark} {\rm Concerning a blow-up result, we can see that the case $\sigma=0$ was proved by Dao-Reissig in \cite{AnhRei2021}, where they used a kind of test function introduced in \cite{Ikeda2019}, however, for any $\sigma>0$ these test functions do not work so well.
+The difficulty comes from a nonlocal operator - the fractional Laplacian in the non-integer case of $\sigma$.
+For this reason, we are going to introduce a new kind of test functions which allows us to overcome this difficulty.} \end{remark}